 Here I am, in Ecuador, on a volunteer dive trip, and it is drama after drama around here!
 Isla de la Plata, Educador is one happening place!

-While still in the water, Blue Footed Boobies are landing next to us!
+While still in the water, Blue Footed Boobies landed next to us.
 Do you have any idea how long their beaks are?
 LONG AND SHARP!
 I took some photos as one of them tried to attack my camera.
 They are quite aggressive!
 While we were floating and holding off crazy Boobies, the dive boat was searching for us frantically.
 There was a search called out, but all is well that ends well, and we were rescued in plenty of time, and no harm done.
+Whew!

 Today, more rescue drama.
 We came upon a fishing net which had a turtle ensnared in it.
 The turtle was struggling, still alive, so the boat headed out to help.
 The Captain lifted the turtle into the boat while divers Ralph and Peg cut net away from it.
 The turtle was saved and swam off, hopefully avoiding nets in the future.
 It was a fairly young one.
 Sadly, the net had a dead baby Hammerhead in it, and several reef fish.
 We were sad about the Hammerhead, but so happy that the young turtle survived.
 It is incredible that the “no fishing” in the national park is not enforced regularly.
 They even leave nets and long lines (long fishing lines with multiple baited hooks).
 The fishing boats are out there every single day.
+We must have better enforcement in our oceans, folks!
 But, here’s a shout out to our rescuers, Cappy (Captain Luis), Ralph, Peg and Larry!

 It is amazing how quickly the weather and currents change here.
 You can be on a nice, calm dive, and end up in ripping current.
-Every dive has had mantas, though!
+Every dive had mantas, though!
 At the full moon they swarmed.
 It is a privilege to be here, and to be a small part of this research project.
 Marine Megafauna scientist Andrea Marshall is a fierce advocate for sharks and rays, and her efforts helped put many species on the endangered list, and “no fishing” list.
 Check out their efforts at www.marinemegafauna.org, and donate if you feel the urge!
-Marine Megafauna Foundation also studies and works toward saving sea turtles.
+Marine Megafauna Foundation also studies and works toward saving sea turtles and other pelagics.

 ***after this first published, we found a large dead Green Sea Turtle, choked to death by fishing line.
 On a brighter side, Andrea and Janneman took a large fishing hook out of the head of a Giant Manta.
 That manta is very lucky….it was very close to entering the brain.